tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/changing_ttls.md

 ---
 id: changing_ttls
-title: Changing table TTLs
+title: Change table TTLs
+description: Want to change table TTLs in ClickHouse?
+Here's how you can modify the TTL of a table in ClickHouse and avoid impacting performance.
 tags:
   - beginner
   - getting-started
 ---

-# Changing table TTLs
+# Change table TTLs

 You can modify the TTL of a table in ClickHouse by using `ALTER TABLE...MODIFY TTL`.
 For example: